JuliusFemi/Capstone_project/README.md

 ## Project Overview
 E-commerce businesses face challenges in improving customer retention, boosting sales, and personalizing marketing strategies.
 Without data-driven insights, decisions are often reactive and inefficient.

-This project uses data from Google BigQuery’s `thelook_ecommerce` dataset to:
+This project applies advanced analytics on Google BigQuery’s **`thelook_ecommerce` public dataset** to:
 1. Segment customers based on purchase behavior and demographics.
-2. Predict key customer behaviors such as repeat buying, high-value potential, and churn risk.
+2. Predict key outcomes such as repeat buying, high-value potential, and churn risk.
-3. Provide actionable business recommendations to improve marketing and product strategies.
+3. Provide actionable recommendations to guide marketing and product strategies.

 ---

 ## Dataset Overview
+The data was sourced from **Google BigQuery – `thelook_ecommerce` public dataset**, which simulates an e-commerce platform.

-The following tables were merged into a single analytical dataset (`merged_df`):
+The following tables were merged into a single analytical dataset:
 - **users** – customer demographics
 - **orders** – transaction history and status
 - **order_items** – item-level purchase details